abrotman/related-domains-by-dns/rdbd-reorg.md

   back to a more DKIM-like mechanism, but wanted to see how this looked)
 - Added Ed25519 option
 - Re-worked and extended examples

-## Open Issues

-Current open github issues include:

-* #5: specify input for signing more precisely - e.g. is there a CR or NULL or not
-* #6: what, if anything, does rdbd for example.com mean for foo.example.com?

-These can be seen at: https://github.com/abrotman/related-domains-by-dns/issues